 - The injury is causing your knee to buckle during everyday activities

 During ACL reconstruction, the surgeon removes the damaged ligament and replaces it with a segment of tendon — tissue similar to a ligament that connects muscle to bone.
 This replacement tissue is called a graft.

 Your surgeon will use a piece of tendon from another part of your knee or a tendon from a deceased donor.

 After surgery you'll resume another course of rehabilitative therapy.
 Successful ACL reconstruction paired with rigorous rehabilitation can usually restore stability and function to your knee.

 There's no set time frame for athletes to return to play.
 Recent research indicates that up to one-third of athletes sustain another tear in the same or opposite knee within two years.
-A longer recovery period may reduce the risk of reinjury.
+A longer recovery period may reduce the risk of re-injury.

 In general, it takes as long as a year or more before athletes can safely return to play.
 Doctors and physical therapists will perform tests to gauge your knee's stability, strength, function and readiness to return to sports activities at various intervals during your rehabilitation.
-It's important to ensure that strength, stability and movement patterns are optimized before you return to an activity with a risk for ACL injury.
+It's important to ensure that strength, stability and movement patterns are optimized before you return to an activity with a risk of ACL injury.

 Preparing for an appointment

 The pain and disability associated with an ACL injury prompt many people to seek immediate medical attention.
 Others may make an appointment with their family doctors.
-Depending upon the severity of your injury, you may be referred to a doctor specializing in sports medicine or a specialist in bone and joint surgery (orthopedic surgeon).
+Depending on the severity of your injury, you may be referred to a doctor specializing in sports medicine or a specialist in bone and joint surgery (orthopedic surgeon).

 What you can do